JoraKasapi/PreservingTirana/README.md

-# saveyourinternet.today
+# LibreOffice Conference 2018 - Events
-Overview page for all protests on copyright action day on August 26, 2018.
+Overview page for all the events happening during the LibreOffice Conference 2018 in Tirana, Albania on September 26-28th.

-## Update data

-Run ```./fetchdata.sh``` to download the GeoJSON file from [here](https://umap.openstreetmap.fr/en/map/copyright-action-day-2018_238803).

 ## Contributions